aerogear/graphback/docs/gettingstarted.md

   ```bash
   graphback watch
   ```
-  Watches for changes in yout datamodel and regenerates your schema and resolvers along with modifying your database.
+  Watches for changes in your datamodel and regenerates your schema and resolvers along with modifying your database.